-- Allocates \$500,000 in one-time funding in FY 2019-20 for an East Oakland Neighborhood Economic Development Plan and adds additional staff to support the East Oakland business assistance program. - Appropriate additional \$775,000 in FY 2019-20 and \$650,000 in FY 2020-21 for workforce development, employment training and job placement to be allocated by the Oakland Workforce Development Board. - Continue to appropriate \$400,000 per year to support youth summer employment opportunities through Measure HH and \$355,000 for West Oakland Job Resource Center, which mainly serves low-income, under-served Oakland residents and the greater East Bay, providing programs to teach valuable job skills in construction, transportation, distribution, and logistics sectors. - Appropriate \$195,000 in FY 2019-20 and \$220,000 in FY 2020-21 for the Day Laborer program.
+- Allocates \$500,000 in one-time funding in FY 2019-20 for an East Oakland Neighborhood Economic Development Plan. - Appropriate additional \$250,000 per year for workforce development, employment training and job placement to be allocated by the Oakland Workforce Development Board. - Continue to appropriate \$400,000 per year to support youth summer employment opportunities through Measure HH and \$355,000 for West Oakland Job Resource Center, which mainly serves low-income, under-served Oakland residents and the greater East Bay, providing programs to teach valuable job skills in construction, transportation, distribution, and logistics sectors.

+• Maintain \$170,000 in each year of the Budget for the Day Laborer program.